-- (a) a sensor and/or user interface collecting information regarding vehicle state and/or vehicle occupants: - (b) a slot receiving a selected private or public network card (or a commercial carrier or otherwise), the slot being config- - (c) determining a type (e.g., product identifier) and/or origin (e.g., vendor code) of the selected network card; and - (d) selecting, for the selected network card and based on the determined type and/or origin, a set of a connection manager and a connection monitor from among a number of sets of connection managers and monitors corresponding to different types and/or origins of network cards.
-The connection manager interacts with the corresponding network card in establishing a connection with the corresponding wireless network, and the connection monitor monitors a state of the connection.
+- (a) a sensor and/or user interface collecting information regarding vehicle state and/or vehicle occupants; - (b) a slot receiving a selected private or public network card (or a commercial carrier or otherwise), the slot being configured to receive cards for multiple networks; - (c) determining a type (e.g., product identifier) and/or origin (e.g., vendor code) of the selected network card; and - (d) selecting, for the selected network card and based on the determined type and/or origin, a set of a connection manager and a connection monitor from among a number of sets of connection managers and monitors corresponding to different types and/or origins of network cards.
+The file connection manager interacts with the corresponding network card in establishing a connection with the corresponding wireless network, and the connection monitor monitors a state of the connection.
 The connection manager and/or monitor of a first set is different from a respective connection manager and/or monitor of a second set.

-In another embodiment, a data collection and transmission method is provided that includes the steps:
+In another embodiment, a data collection and transmission ephod is provided that includes the steps: